-The Tax Cuts and Jobs Act of 2017 (the "2017 Tax Act"), which became effective December 22, 2017, overhauls U.S. corporate income tax law by lowering the U.S. federal corporate income tax rate from 35% to 21% (blended rate in year one for fiscal year filers), implementing a territorial tax system, imposing a one time "deemed repatriation" tax on all untaxed offshore earnings, and adding/modifying/deleting several major tax deductions significant to the Company.
+On December 22, 2017, the President of the United States signed into law an extensive tax reform bill known as the Tax Cuts and Jobs Act of 2017 (the "Tax Act"), which overhauled U.S. corporate income tax law by lowering the U.S. federal corporate income tax rate from 35% to 21% (blended rate in year one for fiscal year filers), implementing a territorial tax system, imposing a one time "deemed repatriation" tax on all untaxed offshore earnings, and adding/modifying/deleting several major tax deductions significant to the company.
+For the fiscal year ending June 30, 2018, the Company was taxed at a blended Federal rate of 28%.
+For the fiscal year ended June 30, 2019, the Company will be taxed at the new 21% Federal Rate.

-In addition, the 2017 Tax Act also includes a provision to tax global intangible low-taxed income ("GILTI") of foreign subsidiaries and a base erosion anti-abuse tax ("BEAT") measure that taxes certain payments between a U.S. Corporation and its subsidiaries.
-The Company will not be subject to these provisions until its fiscal 2019 tax year.
-Preliminary analysis suggests that the Company will not have a GILTI liability and that it will not meet the threshold to be subject to BEAT nor does it currently make the types of payments that are subject to BEAT.
+In addition, the Tax Act also includes a provision to tax global intangible low-taxed income ("GILTI") of foreign subsidiaries and a base erosion antiabuse tax ("BEAT") measure that taxes certain payments between a U.S. Corporation and its subsidiaries.
+For the fiscal year ended June 30, 2019, the Company became subject to these provisions.
+The Company does not meet the threshold to be subject to BEAT, neither does it make the types of payments subject to BEAT.
+The Company does have an immaterial GILTI liability due to limitations on foreign tax credits.